coryzibell/carrier98/docs/index.md

 **Why this matters:** Bandwidth is cheap.
 LLM inference isn't.
 Every character the model parses costs compute.
 At 100KB, carrier98 saves the model from parsing 237,196 characters of JSON syntax - all those braces, quotes, colons, and commas.
 That's compute you're not paying for.

+**The economics:** JSON parsing on a CPU is essentially free - deterministic, fast, measured in microseconds.
+LLM inference is expensive - probabilistic, slow, measured in dollars per million tokens. carrier98 moves the parsing cost from expensive (model) to cheap (client CPU).
+Even if bandwidth is your bottleneck, you're still saving on the expensive side of the equation.

 ---

 ## Limitations